IBM Integration Bus vs Oracle Service Bus comparison

 IBM Integration Bus vs. Oracle Service Bus

-IBM Integration Bus is ranked 1st in ESB (Enterprise Service Bus) with 20 reviews while Oracle Service Bus is ranked 6th in ESB (Enterprise Service Bus) with 9 reviews.
+IBM Integration Bus is ranked 1st in Enterprise Service Bus (ESB) with 64 reviews while Oracle Service Bus is ranked 5th in Enterprise Service Bus (ESB) with 25 reviews.
 IBM Integration Bus is rated 8.0, while Oracle Service Bus is rated 7.8.
-The top reviewer of IBM Integration Bus writes "A reliable solution with excellent support infrastructure".
-On the other hand, the top reviewer of Oracle Service Bus writes "Good reporting and visualizations but is very expensive".
-IBM Integration Bus is most compared with Mule ESB, IBM WebSphere Message Broker, webMethods Integration Server, IBM DataPower Gateway and Red Hat Fuse, whereas Oracle Service Bus is most compared with Mule ESB, webMethods Integration Server, Red Hat Fuse, WSO2 Enterprise Integrator and TIBCO ActiveMatrix Service Bus.
+The top reviewer of IBM Integration Bus writes "Scalable solution with efficient integration features".
+On the other hand, the top reviewer of Oracle Service Bus writes "Enables us to do a lot of aggregation and routing, but API response can be a problem if the payload is heavy".
+IBM Integration Bus is most compared with Mule ESB, webMethods Integration Server, IBM WebSphere Message Broker, IBM DataPower Gateway and Red Hat Fuse, whereas Oracle Service Bus is most compared with Mule ESB, webMethods Integration Server, Red Hat Fuse, WSO2 Enterprise Integrator and TIBCO ActiveMatrix Service Bus.
 See our IBM Integration Bus vs. Oracle Service Bus report.